-The wcstod(), wcstof(), wcstold() functions convert the initial portion of the wide-character string pointed to by nptr to a double, float or long double value.
+The wcstod() function converts the initial portion of the wide-character string pointed to by nptr to a double value.
 The nptr parameter points to a sequence of characters that can be interpreted as a numeric binary floating-point value.
-These functions stop reading the string at the first character that it cannot recognize as part of a number.
+The wcstod() function stops reading the string at the first character that it cannot recognize as part of a number.
 This character can be the wchar_t null character at the end of the string.

-The wcstod(), wcstof(), wcstold() functions expect nptr to point to a string with the following form:
+The wcstod() function expects nptr to point to a string with the following form: